Nature–culture divide: The Role of Society

-Preexisting movements include a spectrum of environmental thought.
-Authors, Büscher and Fletcher, present these various movements onto a condensed map.
+Pre-existing movements include a spectrum of environmental thoughts.
+Authors, Büscher and Fletcher, present these various movements on a condensed map.
 Though it is simplified in thought and definition, it offers an excellent way for readers to see the major conservation movements plotted together in which elements of their philosophy are highlighted.
 The following movements are as follows: mainstream conservation, new conservation, neoprotectionism, and their newly proposed convivial conservation.
 Each movement is plotted against two major factors: capitalism and the human-nature divide.
 Mainstream conservation supports the human-nature divide and capitalism, new conservation supports the human-nature divide but rejects capitalism, neoprotectionism rejects capitalism but supports the human-nature divide, and convivial conservation rejects both the human-nature divide and capitalism.
 This newest movement, though reminiscent of previous ones, sets itself apart by addressing the political climate more directly.
 They argue this is important because without it, their movement will only gain as much traction as those before it, i.e. very little.
-Lasting change will come, not only from an overhaul in human-nature relations and capitalist thought, but from a political system that will enact and support these changes.
+Lasting change will come, not only from an overhaul in human-nature relations and capitalist thought but from a political system that will enact and support these changes.

 The Role of Science

-The nature–culture divide is deeply intertwined with the social versus biological debate, since it both are implications of each other.
-As viewed in earlier forms of Anthropology, it is believed that genetic determinism de-emphasizes the importance of culture, making it obsolete.
-However, more modern views show that culture is valued more than nature because everyday aspects of culture have a wider impact on how the humans see the world, rather than just our genetic makeup.
-Older anthropological theories have separated the two, such as Franz Boas, who claimed that social organization and behavior is purely the transmission of social norms and not necessarily the passing of hereditable traits.
+The nature–culture divide is intertwined with the social versus biological debate since both are implications of each other.
+As viewed in earlier forms of anthropology, it is believed that genetic determinism de-emphasises the importance of culture, making it obsolete.
+However, more modern views show that culture is valued more than nature because everyday aspects of culture have a wider impact on how humans see the world, rather than just our genetic makeup.
+Older anthropological theories have separated the two, such as Franz Boas, who claimed that social organisation and behaviour are purely the transmission of social norms and not necessarily the passing of heritable traits.
 Instead of using such a contrasting approach, more modern anthropologists see Neo-Darwinism as an outline for culture, therefore nature is essentially guiding how culture develops.
-When looking at adaptations, anthropologists such as Daniel Nettle believe that behavior associated with cultural groups is a development of genetic difference between groups.
-Essentially, he states that animals choose their mates based on their environment, which is shaped directly by culture.
+When looking at adaptations, anthropologists such as Daniel Nettle state that animals choose their mates based on their environment, which is shaped directly by culture.
 More importantly, the adaptations seen in nature are a result of evoked nature, which is defined as cultural characteristics which shape the environment and that then queue changes in phenotypes for future generations.
-Put simply, cultures that promote more effective resource allocation and chance for survival are more likely to be successful and produce more developed societies and cultures feed off of each other.
+Put simply, cultures that promote more effective resource allocation and a chance for survival are more likely to be successful and produce more developed societies and cultures that feed off of each other.